-At the end of step 2 of the evaluation the proposal will receive one of the following scores:
+At the end of step 2 of the evaluation applicants will be informed that their proposal:

 - A. is of sufficient quality to pass to step 3 of the evaluation; - B. is of high quality but not sufficient to pass to step 3 of the evaluation;